Salih Hudayar: East Turkistan Government-in-Exile

 Following Hudayar's speech at the Committee on the Present Danger, the self-proclaimed East Turkistan Government-in-Exile appointed Salih Hudayar as their Ambassador to the United States.
 As Ambassador, Hudayar continued to advocate for Uyghurs' human rights and East Turkistan independence.
 In an interview, Hudayar claimed to Fox News that China was harvesting the organs of Uyghurs.
-On 11 November 2019, Hudayar was elected as Prime Minister of the East Turkistan Government-in-Exile at the 8th General Assembly of the East Turkistan Government-in-Exile.
+On 11 November 2019, Hudayar was elected as Prime Minister of the East Turkistan Government-in-Exile at its 8th General Assembly.
 The next day, the East Turkistan National Awakening Movement held a press conference where they released nearly 500 coordinates of alleged concentration camps, prisons, and labor camps.
 Later that afternoon, Hudayar led a demonstration to commemorate the independence of the former East Turkistan Republics and to bring attention to what he described as a genocide of Uyghurs and other Turkic peoples.
-In an interview with NPR, Hudayar stated that Uyghurs and other Turkic peoples in East Turkistan want independence, he also stated that East Turkistan Government in Exile doesn't consider themselves as "separatists" because they believe that, "you can't separate from something you don't belong to."
+In an interview with NPR, Hudayar stated that Uyghurs and other Turkic peoples in East Turkistan want independence, and that the East Turkistan Government in Exile does not consider itself "separatist" because "you can't separate from something you don't belong to."

 In March 2020, Salih Hudayar led an East Turkistan delegation and held meetings with numerous Senators and Representatives.
 During his meeting with Representative Ted Yoho, Hudayar asked him to deliver a speech on East Turkistan at the US House of Representatives.
 Congressman Ted Yoho described East Turkistan as an "occupied country" and condemned China for its alleged genocide of Uyghurs, Kazakhs, Kyrgyz and other Turkic peoples.
 Hudayar condemned the "slave labor" of Uyghurs and other Turkic peoples and accused China of colonizing East Turkistan and enslaving the Uyghurs and other Turkic peoples.
-In April 2020, Hudayar appeared as a special guest on Steve Bannon's War Room Pandemic and criticized Muslim countries and leaders for remaining silent on China's alleged atrocities against Turkic Muslims in Xinjiang.
+In April 2020, Hudayar appeared as a special guest on Steve Bannon's War Room: Pandemic and criticized Muslim countries and leaders for remaining silent on China's alleged atrocities against Turkic Muslims in Xinjiang.

+He served as Prime Minister until the ETGE's 9th General Assembly in November 2023, when he became Minister of Foreign Affairs and Security.